Connecting Students to STEM and Stewardship through Water and Wonder!

 In celebration of their accomplishments, the youth who participated in the program invited their families and friends to join them at a Thread Lake within the City of Flint which is connected to the Flint River.
 This allowed them to share with others what findings they learned about the river, which included that it is a valuable social, economic, and environmental resource for the community.
 Students shared their new STEM skills and outreach efforts with their families and took them kayaking on the lake.

 The organizations above in partnership with Discovering PLACE, Michigan State University Extension, and the MiSTEM Network have been in collaboration since 2019 to construct a framework for professional development that cross-trains staff and engages students in Meaningful Watershed Education Experiences in the OST environment.
 This mutually beneficial staff training has expanded capacity, increased the sustainability of multiple community partnerships, and serves as a resource for others seeking to utilize freshwater place-based enrichment to strengthen OST programming.

 Funding for this project has been provided by the National Association for Environmental Education (NAAEE), in partnership with the National Oceanic and Atmospheric Administration (NOAA) and is supported by the U.S. Department of Education.

 The partnerships developed through this project will lead to sustainable OST programming options for schools, scouts, churches, neighborhood groups, and more!

-Come back soon for updates or reach out to the Education Programs Manager for questions: email Autumn Mitchell or dial (810)-767-9491.
+This program is now available to other OST providers.
+Contact the Education Programs Manager for questions: email firstname.lastname@example.org or dial (810)-767-9491.